Skip to content

 109. Water use intensity?

-The company reports figures for its plantations, mills and refinery separately.
+The company reports the water use intensity figures for its plantations, mills and refinery separately.

 110. Progress towards commitment on water use intensity?